Charter of the Audit Committee of the Board of Directors

 3. Approve the terms of independent auditor engagements and all fees and other compensation to be paid to the independent auditors, as well as the terms and fees relating to all non-audit engagements.

-4. On an annual basis, obtain from the auditors a written statement delineating all of their relationships with the Company, review and discuss with the auditors the independence of the auditors together with the nature and scope of any disclosed relationships or services and recommend that the Board of Directors take appropriate action to ensure the continuing independence of the auditors.
+4. On an annual basis, obtain from the auditors a written statement/letter (3526 Letter) required by the PCAOB regarding auditor independence and delineating all of their relationships with the Company, review and discuss with the auditors their independence and the appropriateness of non-audit services, and recommend if necessary that the Board of Directors take appropriate action to ensure the continuing independence of the auditors.
 In addition, and at least annually, request from the auditors and review a written report describing: such firm's internal quality-control procedures; any material issues raised by the most recent internal quality-control review, or peer review, of the firm or by an inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the firm, and any steps taken to deal with such issues.
 The Audit Committee shall review the foregoing and the auditors work throughout the year, taking into account the opinions of management and internal auditors, and present to the Board its conclusions with respect to the auditor's qualifications, performance and independence.

 5. Review the independent auditor’s audit plan.